norbusan/certbot-debian/docs/install.rst

 System Requirements
 ===================

-The Let's Encrypt Client presently only runs on Unix-ish OSes that include Python 2.6 or 2.7; Python 3.x support will hopefully be added in the future.
-The client requires root access in order to write to ``/etc/letsencrypt``, ``/var/log/letsencrypt``, ``/var/lib/letsencrypt``; to bind to ports 80 and 443 (if you use the ``standalone`` plugin) and to read and modify webserver configurations (if you use the ``apache`` or ``nginx`` plugins).
+Certbot currently requires Python 2.6, 2.7, or 3.3+.
+By default, it requires root access in order to write to ``/etc/letsencrypt``, ``/var/log/letsencrypt``, ``/var/lib/letsencrypt``; to bind to ports 80 and 443 (if you use the ``standalone`` plugin) and to read and modify webserver configurations (if you use the ``apache`` or ``nginx`` plugins).
 If none of